lightningnetworkstores/lightningnetworkstores.github.io/Readme.md

     "description": "Buy and sell articles with other members" },

+ Hint: Use a json file checker like this one: https://jsonformatter.curiousconcept.com/ to make sure you have no syntax errors.

  ### Testnet store
  Do the same but in the ```sitesTestnet.json``` file.